 Vancouver is a top destination for new immigrants to Canada.
 It is the most popular location for immigrants from China and other Asian countries.
-Its natural beauty, mild climate and strong economy make it attractive for newcomers.
+Its natural beauty, mild climate, and strong economy make it attractive to newcomers.

 What are the Pros and Cons of Living in Vancouver?